 Taken to an extreme, either Inner or Outer Spiral by itself feels awkward and looks positively silly.
 But when you apply them in a balanced fashion, they naturally and elegantly take you to a place of balance.
 They take you to a place where your lower back assumes its natural, spacious, gentle arch.

 But applying Inner and Outer Spirals in combination does much more.
 In addition to reestablishing a natural arch in the lower back, the combined action of Inner and Outer Spiral engages the core muscles in the front and in the back body.
-This in turn creates a stronger connection between your legs and your torso, engages mula bandha, and supporters the lower back.
+This in turn creates a stronger connection between your legs and your torso, engages mula bandha, and supports the lower back.
 It contributes to a sense of integration, strength and balance, especially in standing poses and inversions.
 Lastly, balancing the spirals increases your mindfulness.
 In order to notice your hips, and to place them intelligently, you have to tune into the here and now.